-The organization is currently committed to a lease for its premise which expires on August 31, 2019.
+The organization's current lease for its premise expires on August 31, 2019.
+On October 24, 2018, the organization entered into a new lease agreement commencing on September 1, 2019, which expires August 31, 2024.
 Future minimum annual lease payments under this operating lease (which includes base rent and the current charge for additional rent) for the premise are due as follows: